-The summiting analogy to strategy design
+The summiting analogy to

 Overcoming a business challenge in today's fast-changing world can appear as climbing a summit.
 The task seems enormous, terrifyingly complex and covered in uncertainty but also breathtaking when reached...